AER

 With this ambitious goal, I embarked on a series of hands-on material explorations, developing multiple variations of charcoal bioplastics while experimenting with diverse casting methods and shapes, rigorously testing them for novel design attributes and enhanced filtration benefits.

-In addition to yielding messy and sometimes beautiful results, this hands-on material-based iterative process enabled me to craft an innovative design solution addressing my goals, underscoring the role of material investigation as inspiration in design and the critical importance of circular and accessible design principles.
+In addition to yielding messy and sometimes beautiful results, this hands-on material-based iterative process enabled me to craft an innovative design solution that addresses my goals, underscoring the role of material investigation as inspiration in design and the critical importance of circular and accessible design principles.

 A Design Solution Embracing Simplicity and Sustainable Materials

-Celebrating the beauty of natural materials and the color black.
+Celebrating the inherent beauty of natural materials and the depth of the color black